Jake-Pastoria/Jake-Pastoria/README.md

 ### Hi, I'm Jake!

-I'm a UC Berkeley alum with a background in Data Science, Computer Science, and analytics engineering.
+I'm a UC Berkeley alum with a background in data science and computer science.
 Check out my [LinkedIn](https://www.linkedin.com/in/jake-pastoria-53b53923b/?skipRedirect=true) to see some of my experience as Head TA for Data 100!

 ---